trueheart78/trueheart78.com/games.md

 #### :traffic_light: Started and Need to Finish

-1. Assassin's Creed: Odyssey (PS4/XB1)
-   * Re-purchased it and re-playing it again on Xbox One.
-   * Have fully explored the world.
-Now, I just need to do the quests.
 1. Assassin's Creed: Valhalla (XSX) [53.0hr]
 1. Ghost of Tsushima (PS4) [24.5hr]
-1. Watch Dogs: Legion (XSX) [17.5hr]
-   * Waiting for a firmware update to fix quick load issues.

 <!-- playing:end -->
 <a name='unplayed'></a>